piepengu/kyc-agent-capstone/Readme.md

 - **Gemini 2.0 Flash**: AnalysisAgent generates comprehensive risk reports
 - **Custom Tools**: WatchlistAgent uses custom check_watchlist tool
 - **State Management**: AgentState TypedDict manages data flow between agents
+- **Google Custom Search API**: SearchAgent now uses real Google Custom Search API for adverse media searches
-- **Working Pipeline**: Full end-to-end execution from customer name to risk report
+- **Working Pipeline**: Full end-to-end execution from customer name to risk report with real search results

 ## **Key Concepts Used**

 *This section will explicitly map our code to the course's key concepts for the judges.*

 1. **Multi-agent system (Sequential):** See main.py, line 42\.
 Our LangGraph StateGraph defines the sequential flow between the SearchAgent, WatchlistAgent, and AnalysisAgent.
-2. **Tools (Built-in):** See agents.py, line 15\.
-The SearchAgent is equipped with the GoogleSearch tool.
+2. **Tools (Built-in):** See agents.py, line 67-68\.
+The SearchAgent uses Google Custom Search API (googleapiclient) to search for adverse media.
 3. **Tools (Custom):** See tools.py, line 8\.
 We built a custom check\_watchlist tool for our WatchlistAgent.
 4. **Sessions & Memory:** See main.py, line 25\.
 The AgentState TypedDict is used to manage and pass state between all nodes in the graph.
 5. **(Bonus) Use Gemini:** See agents.py, line 127\.
 The AnalysisAgent uses the gemini-2.0-flash-exp model to generate its final report.